-- "eAPRIN" provided by the Association for the Promotion of Research Integrity - "eL CoRE" provided by the Japan Society for the Promotion of Science - "For the healthy development of science: What a sincere scientist should do" provided by the Japan Society for the Promotion of Science - "Learning about fair research activities from cases: Casebook for awareness and learning" provided by the Japan Agency for Medical Research and Development - "Collection of near-misses in research integrity" provided by the Japan Agency for Medical Research and Development - Other research ethics education programs and training determined as equivalent to the above by the R&D institution to which the researcher belongs affiliated institution (e.g., because the affiliated institution does not have a program on research ethics education), please use eAPRIN (e-learning teaching material operated by the Association for the Promotion of Research Integrity (APRIN)) through JST.
+- "eAPRIN" provided by the Association for the Promotion of Research Integrity - $\cdot$ "eL CoRE" provided by the Japan Society for the Promotion of Science - "For the healthy development of science: What a sincere scientist should do" provided by the Japan Society for the Promotion of Science - "Learning about fair research activities from cases: Casebook for awareness and learning" provided by the Japan Agency for Medical Research and Development - "Collection of near-misses in research integrity" provided by the Japan Agency for Medical Research and Development - Other research ethics education programs and training determined as equivalent to the above by the research institution to which the researcher belongs (if deemed equivalent by the research institution, the video teaching material "Ethical blank" provided by JST will also be accepted)

+In cases where it is difficult to take a program on research ethics education at the affiliated institution (e.g., because the affiliated institution does not have a program on research ethics education), please use eAPRIN (e-learning teaching material operated by the Association for the Promotion of Research Integrity (APRIN)) through JST.
 The same procedure will be implemented in the following fiscal year as well.
-Therefore, as a general rule, all research participants of an accepted proposal must complete the designated units of the abovementioned Educational Program for Research Integrity or teaching materials (excluding those who have already completed the above Educational Program for Research Integrity or teaching materials program).
+Therefore, as a general rule, all research participants of an accepted proposal must complete the designated units of the abovementioned Educational Program for Research Integrity or teaching materials (excluding those who have already completed the above Educational Program for Research Integrity or teaching materials specified by JST at their affiliated institution or JST Program).